Distances on the $\mathrm{CLE}_4$, critical Liouville quantum gravity and $3/2$-stable maps: The converges to the uniform exploration as

-where $X_{i,\vp}$ is a uniform random variable in $\partial \mathbb{D}$ which comes from the approximation of the uniform exploration.
-One concludes using the fact that the $(W^{\mu_n}_0)_{S_{\vp,i}}$'s for $i\ge 1$ converge to independent uniform random variables on $\partial \mathbb{D}$ as in the end of the proof of Lemma \ref{lemme cv approximations}, so that
+hence \eqref{eq egalite boucles a rotation pres} since the driving functions only differ by their starting point.} One concludes using the fact that the $(W^{\mu_n}_0)_{S_{\vp,i}}$'s for $i\ge 1$ converge to independent uniform random variables on $\partial \mathbb{D}$ as in the end of the proof of Lemma \ref{lemme cv approximations}, so that

 in the sense of Carath\'eodory in distribution jointly in $i\ge 1$.
 By taking (\ref{cv D S Carath\'eodory}) into account, this ends the proof. \end{proof}

 Let us conclude this section by ending the proof of Proposition \ref{prop mu vers l'infini}.